9 Tips for Teaching Kids About Money

 Think back to your education in personal finance.
 Did you learn about money management at home?
 At school?
 Through trial and error?

-Here, Carrie and Chris share their top tips for instilling healthy money habits at three crucial early stages of your child's life.
+Here, we share our top tips for instilling healthy money habits at three crucial stages of your child's life.

 When they're little